 SFO is an airport that is also served by CLEAR, a paid trusted traveler service that allows you to cut even more of the lines.
 We've found membership worth the cost over the last several years.

 Finally, SFO of course offers both Global Entry or Mobile Passport for arriving international travelers.
+My family still doesn't have Global Entry but we use Mobile Passport at SFO semi-regularly and have found it exceedingly speedy.

 SFO Airport Amenities & Food

-Visitors from less crunchy areas of the country will surely get a kick out of the yoga room available in Terminal 2.
+Visitors from less crunchy areas of the country will surely get a kick out of SFO's yoga room available in Terminal 2.
 The airport also has an affiliated museum that has exhibitions on display within the passenger terminals to pass the time.

 For travelers with kids, the airport's amenities are about as good as it gets in a US airport.
 SFO has kids play areas in every terminal that are unique and engaging (my kids are fans!).
 The airport also has multiple private nursing rooms in every terminal.